Adamant-im/adamant-api-jsclient/README.md

 ## Reliability

 `AdamantApi` checks configured nodes through the node status endpoint and selects a live node at an actual blockchain height.
-When a request fails, the client retries and can switch to another healthy node instead of depending on a single endpoint.
+Safe GET failures can be retried against another healthy node.
+POST requests are retried only when no HTTP response was received; an explicitly rejected POST is never replayed automatically, avoiding pointless retries for validation errors.

 Applications should provide several independently operated HTTPS nodes and handle returned errors.
 Malformed responses, timeouts, and partial network outages must not be treated as successful requests.